Davico84/Davico84/README.md

 - 💽 MySQL, SQL, MongoDb , Sequelice , PostgreSql
 + a lot more :alien:

+## Projects:
+- Individual Project IndividualProjectIndividualVideoGames: individual project with which I passed the individual assessment stage in Henry.
+- Individual Project PI-Food-main: Individual project in which the technical objectives of the application were achieved, but due to mismatch in CSS styles it was disqualified.
+- Final Project PFVideojuegos-Front: Project with which the group approval of the final project was obtained in Henry, it was a collaborative project of 7 people.

 ## Contact
 - :phone: +51 959396384
 - :email: Davicova84@gmail.com